remnrem/luna-doc/docs/ref/annotations.md

 _Pairwise operations_

-Staring with the four-column (headerless) annotation file `a.annot`:
+Starting with the four-column (headerless) annotation file `a.annot`:
 ```
 A	.
 10	20
 A	.
 30	40